BobBuildTool/bob/doc/manual/configuration.rst

 Checkout
     The checkout step is there to fetch the source code or any external input of the package.
-Despite the script defined by ``checkoutScript`` Bob supports a number of source code management systems natively.
+Despite the script defined by ``checkoutScript``, Bob supports a number of source code management systems natively.
 They can be listed in ``checkoutSCM`` and are fetched/updated before the ``checkoutScript`` is run.